 Aylin at play on Christmas Day.

-Aylin and Scarlett opening presents on Christmas Day at Paul’s parents’ home in Lynn.
+Aylin and Scarlett opening presents at the home of Paul’s parents.

-Alexander examines a present on Christmas Day.
+Alexander attends to a present on Christmas Day.
 He can become engrossed.

 Alexander and Aylin asleep.